RBS - Chief Technology Officer - Digital Ventures and Innovation

-As experts in the field of IT performance and cloud cost control we host a number of thought-leadership events each year.
+As experts in Cloud Optimisation and IT Performance with years of Industry experience, we host a number of thought-leadership events each year.

 We run two styles of event, each for around 30 guests and run strictly according to the Chatham House Rule to ensure open, effective and valuable discussion:

-You’ll find our upcoming and past events listed below, all of which are by invitation only.
+You’ll find our upcoming and past events listed below.
 If you are a senior IT leader within an enterprise organisation and would like to be invited to one of our future events please contact us.

 “Just wanted to say a huge thank you for last week’s event.
 Really enjoyed myself, learnt lots and great company.”

 “...engaging and very insightful speaker and discussion.
 Can I come to your next one?”

 “Thought provoking debate.
 Great to have been in the company of a great bunch of intelligent and decent people.”

 We aren't currently promoting any upcoming events, please check back soon.